mf1024/ImageNet-Datasets-Downloader/README.md

 ## Usage

-The following command will randomly select 100 of ImageNet classes with at least 200 images in it and start downloading:
+The following command will randomly select 100 of ImageNet classes with at least 200 images in them and start downloading:
 ```
 python ./downloader.py \
     -data_root /data_root_folder/imagenet \